Outdoor fire restrictions

 Gas or fuel stove

-If you need heat for cooking or warmth in a Restricted Fire Zone, you can only use:
+If you need heat for cooking or warmth in a RFZ, you can only use:

 - a portable liquid fuel or gas stove (for example, barbeque), that can be turned off easily by closing a shut-off valve or lid

-- the stove must be at least one metre away from any flammable material
+- the stove must be at least 1 metre away from any naturally occurring flammable material

 Charcoal

-You can use a charcoal installation in a restricted fire zone, only if you are within 100 metres of a permanent structure used as a dwelling and are on land that you legally occupy.
+You can use a charcoal installation in a RFZ for cooking or warmth, only if you are within 100 metres of a permanent structure used as a dwelling and are on land that you legally occupy.

-- be at least one metre from any flammable material
+- at least 1 metre from any naturally occuring flammable material

 Wood burning stove or furnace